PRIORITIES AND MY VISION

 NEW THINKING TO BRIDGE THE BUDGET GAP

+A five year financial deficit plan is NOT Acceptable.
+We can do better than that!
 My engineering and entrepreneurship background says, nothing is impossible.
 There is no denying that we are facing budget deficit problems.
 The current board's attempts to fix finances with Measure O and CUSD25 failed as they were rejected by voters and parents.
 The first step is to restore this trust with better communication and increased transparency on where the money is going.
 With that foundation, we can explore new ideas.
 One example that I have researched shows details of a square footage model to replace current method of charging per parcel .
 This will increase $ funding for CUSD without increasing tax that residents pay.
 See Square Footage Model Research.
 We also need to tap into our communities to reach and get additional corporate funding.

-EFFECTIVE REMOTE LEARNING
+EFFECTIVE REMOTE LEARNING AND SAFE RETURN TO SCHOOLS

-We need to have a robust distance learning in place to not compromise on our quality of education.
+IWe need to have a robust distance learning in place to not compromise on our quality of education.
 Yes it is extremely hard to offer an enriching learning experience during COVID times under many financial constraints.
 When it comes to our kids future though, I believe that we need to adopt the silicon valley motto of nothing is impossible.
 We need to lose our rigidity, learn from other communities, private schools, and implement best practices to improve remote learning effectiveness.
 My engineering leadership experience allows me to aggressively champion the application of the best practices and technology available, as well as learning from successful models at private schools and school districts across the world.